MNLierman/Device-Flashing/README.md

-# System Flashing
+# Device Flashing
-#### Collected info & research about flashing network devices, routers, IoT devices, phones, tablets

-This is a repo where I am organizing information and research about various systems, such as NAS devices, routers, IoT devices, or anything else running linux, which I've successfully recovered, upgraded, or improved through flashing.
-This is primarily necessary for clients, where I end up needing to flash systems to different firmware or ugprade the existing firmware, when upgrading or replacing the hardware isn't viable at the moment.
-Flashing may also be necessary for me to recover their data.
+##### Collected Information & Research on Flashing Network Devices, Routers, IoT Devices, Phones, Tablets
+Welcome, I'm an IT Professional and owner of a IT services company (> Invise Solutions) where we support clients in many industries.
+Here, I organize and share detailed information and research on flashing various devices, including NAS devices, routers, IoT devices, and more.
+My published work focuses on recovering, upgrading, and improving these devices through scripts and modifications of the software that these deivces run on.
+Of particular focus is any devices running Linux.

+#### Purpose and Value
+This repository is designed to help anyone looking to enhance the performance of their devices (most common types listed above), modify the software they run, or recover data from failing or failed systems.
+While the work I've published here may be tailored to specific devices, **much of what I've published is universally applicable**.
+If your system resembles those I've documented, **you can likely adapt the processes and scripts I've created to fit your needs**.
+Feel free to comment and share what you're working on!

+The methods I've documented are often crucial for my clients, as they allow me to:

+* Recover data from malfunctioning devices.
+* Upgrade or improve device performance.
+* Ensure devices are running the most secure and efficient firmware.

+#### How You Can Help
+* Let me know in the comments, discussions, or in my Discord channel if you have any research or scripts to donate that directly can help the devices/projects I'm working on (or others that need help).
-If you stumble upon this and have old networking devices, such as NAS devices, QNAP, anything running armv7 or higher, feel free to donate it to my research, as this is a necessary projects for clients as I come across devices that I need to flash for some reason.
+* If you have old networking devices, such as NAS devices, QNAP systems, or any devices running ARMv7 or higher, please consider donating them to my research.
+Your contributions will support ongoing projects and help me continue providing valuable services to clients.

+#### Support My Work
+If you find my work valuable, please consider making a donation.
+Your support will enable me to keep this repository up-to-date and continue helping others with their device recovery and upgrade needs.

 .